Frequently Asked Questions

 The CSO is a new concept that is similar to a corporate promissory note or bond, with the key difference that the company that is doing the fundraising sets aside a portion of its revenue as a buy-back reserve fund to significantly reduce investor risk.

-A smart contract is used to automate the CSO using a bonding curve formula for buying and selling the fractionalized units of the note/bond called FAIRs.
+A smart contract is used to automate the CSO using a bonding curve formula for buying and selling the fractionalized units of the note/bond that we call RMLs.
 Except for an initial holding period generally of one year, investors can be assured of liquidity through the buyback reserve fund.
 Since the concept is, at its essence, a debt instrument, it does not affect the company’s cap table in order to raise funds.

 For full information on the origin and nature of the CSO please view Thibauld Favre's White paper at Github